WPP-Public/akqa-nz-silverstripe-wkhtml/README.md

 This module provides a SilverStripe-centric wrapper for the [wkhtmltopdf](http://code.google.com/p/wkhtmltopdf/) project and php bindings.

+##License

+This project is licensed under an MIT license which can be found at `heyday-wkhtmlprof/LICENSE`

 ##Requirements

 You will require a [wkhtmltopdf binary](http://code.google.com/p/wkhtmltopdf/downloads/list) to use heyday-wkhtmltopdf